 Underwater Archaeologist, Shipwreck Historian, Author, Treasure Hunter, & Award-Winning Cartographer

-Spurred on by childhood tales of pirates and adventure, Dr. E. Lee Spence, found his first shipwrecks at the age of twelve.
-He has since found hundreds of wrecks and has worked on everything from Spanish galleons and pirate ships to Civil War blockade runners.
+Spurred on by childhood tales of pirates and adventure, Dr. E. Lee Spence, built his own diving gear and found his first shipwrecks the year he was twelve.
+That was 1959-1960.
+He has since found hundreds more wrecks and has worked on everything from Spanish galleons and pirate ships to Civil War blockade runners and twentieth century freighters.
+He remembers the exciting dreams of his youth and is still making them come true.
+One of those dreams was eating off the dinner plates and drinking wine recovered from the shipwrecks.
+Another was finding gold and silver coins, cannons and swords.
+He has lived all of those and lots more.

-Dr. Spence lives in Summerville, South Carolina, and is an internationally known expert on shipwrecks and sunken treasures.
-He is one of five people in the world with a Doctor of Marine Histories (College of Marine Arts, 1972) and he has long been considered one of the founding fathers of marine archaeology.
+Dr. Spence is an internationally known expert on shipwrecks and sunken treasures.
+He received one of the first five doctorates (Doctor of Marine Histories, College of Marine Arts, 1972) ever awarded for marine archaeology anywhere in the world and he has long been considered one of the founding fathers of marine archaeology.

 His work has been funded by such institutions as the Savannah Ships of the Sea Museum, CRIL (the Caribbean Research Institute Ltd., Colombia, South America), the College of Charleston, the South Carolina Committee for the Humanities, and the National Endowment for the Humanities.
-He recently served as Chief of Underwater Archaeology for Providencia, a 40,000 square mile archipelago in the Western Caribbean.
-He has authored more than a dozen books, and has served as an editor for a number of nationally distributed magazines.
+In the early 1990s he served as Chief of Underwater Archaeology for Providencia Y San Andres, a 40,000 square mile archipelago in the Western Caribbean.
+He has authored more than two dozen books, and has served as an editor for a number of nationally distributed magazines.
 He is also an award winning cartographer and has published a number of maps and charts dealing with shipwrecks and treasure.

 Always an adventurer, Spence has traveled to a wide range of exotic places in the Far East, Europe, Central and South America.
 He has explored castles, palaces, shipwrecks, ancient ruins, secret tunnels, and subterranean and underwater caves.
 He has dived in the Great Lakes, the Atlantic, the Pacific, the Mediterranean, and the Caribbean.